 Cassandra supports creating a custom index, which is for internal use and beyond the scope of this document.

 Define a table and then create an index on two of its named columns:

 CREATE TABLE myschema.users ( userID uuid, fname text, lname text, email text, address text, zip int, state text, PRIMARY KEY (userID) ); CREATE INDEX user_state ON myschema.users (state); CREATE INDEX ON myschema.users (zip);

-Define a table having a compound primary key and create an index on it.
+Define a table having a compound primary key, and then create an index on the partition key.